zwang695/alexa-skills-list/skills/B01G106OF2/README.md

 * *Alexa, ask World Holidays to get world holidays for August seventeenth.*

-Are you interested in world holidays.
+Are you interested in world holidays?
 Rely on World Holidays for dozens of world holidays for every day of the year.
 Information source: Wikipedia.org.

 ***